What Are Dental Emergencies?

 - Knocked-Out Tooth: If your tooth gets knocked out completely because of an accident or dental injury, you must act immediately.
 Knocked-out teeth can be replaced and re-attached, but only if you’re quick to respond.
 You should look for the tooth, rinse it clean (but don’t scrub it), place it in a container with warm salt water or milk, and take it to the nearest emergency dentist.

 Emergency dental procedures can be performed under local anesthesia with sedatives or general anesthesia, depending on your comfort level and the dentist’s recommendation.
 Emergency dentists often recommend general anesthesia if the procedure is very severe.
 However, in most emergency dental treatments, the dentist uses local anesthesia with sedatives for emergency tooth removal or re-attachment.
-The local anesthesia ensures physical comfort, and the sedatives ensure the alleviation of anxiety.
+The local anesthesia ensures physical comfort, and the sedatives provide the alleviation of anxiety.

-URBN Dental is one of the best walk-in dental clinics for emergency dental services near me in Houston, TX.
+URBN Dental is one of the best walk-in dentist clinics for emergency dental services near me in Houston, TX.
 If you have a dental emergency, please call the number provided by your dental team.
 The local emergency dentist will ask about your symptoms and problems and determine if you need emergency dental care.
-If so, the dentist will provide some immediate steps and ask you to drive over to the clinic immediately.
+If so, the dentist will provide some immediate steps and ask you to drive to the clinic immediately.
 In the case of dental emergencies, you can get immediate appointments with no delay.
 Our dental clinic is located in Midtown Houston — please schedule an appointment online.